Recordings & Collaborations…

 Griogair’s track Exiles, created in collaboration with Bear and actor-musician Billy Boyd (best known as Pippin in The Lord of the Rings trilogy), was a groundbreaking fusion of Scottish Gaelic rap, traditional Highland music, orchestral strings, and metal — unlike anything heard before.

 Written during lockdown between Los Angeles and a the Isle of Skye, Exiles is a fierce reclamation of identity and language, confronting the cultural erasure of Gaelic-speaking communities.
-Griogair’s lyrics — delivered mostly in Gaelic — carry the full force of ancestral memory and poetic resistance, anchoring the track with a depth and authenticity few artists could offer.
+Griogair’s lyrics — delivered mostly in Gaelic — carry the full force of ancestral memory and poetic resistance, anchoring the track with depth and authenticity.

 LISTEN TO EXILES ON SPOTIFY